-- A. Develop a recreational trails map for motorized and nonmotorized users. - B. Develop interpretive plan for Old Town Site
+- A. Develop a recreational trails map for motorized and non- - B. Develop interpretive plan for Old Town Site - C. Update Title 17 to include conditions for the approval for new motorized sport facilities.

 - Update MOU and partnerships with land-managing agencies that provide recreation amenities around Valdez - Engage in conversations with DNR, Cruise Companies, and others for possible public private partnerships for key facility management/development (i.e. trailheads)